chrplr/linux-tips/docs/linux_howto.rst

 ~~~~~~~~

 When you type something on a command line and press ``Return``, you
-submit a command to the shell.
-The first token is a command anf the
+give an order to the shell.
+The first token is a command and the
-follwoing toikens are parameters or agruments.
-There are different types
+following tokens on the line are parameters, a.k.a. agurments.

-of commands:
+There are different types of commands:

 -  programs, that is, executable file located somewhere on your file
    system (it can be a binary or a script)